redyyu/raven-craft/README.md

 `Lucky` increase 50% (75% total chance to cure, if default setting) `Unlucky` decrease 25% (25% total chance to cure, if default setting)

+More bad player stats will showing up when cured. there is chance to be fake cured base on CureChance option in MOD sandbox settings.

-If eat it with out infection, that will be waste.
+If eat it with out infection, that will be waste, and bad stats will come up too.

 ## TV Tap